 The legal test for imposing a duty of care varies according to the type of loss.

-For personal injury and property the Caparo test applies (case summary).
-See more here
+For personal injury and property the first two stages of the Caparo test apply (case summary Youtube clip).
+See more here Youtube clip on duty of care for property damage and personal injury

 For psychiatric injury the Alcock test applies.
 See here